datalad-handbook/book/docs/glossary.rst

    sibling
       DataLad concept: A dataset clone that a given :term:`DataLad dataset` knows about.
 Changes can be retrieved and pushed between a dataset and its sibling.

+   submodule
+      Git concept: a submodule is a Git repository embedded inside another Git repository.
+A :term:`DataLad subdataset` is known as a submodule in the :term:`Git config file`.

    the DataLad superdataset ///
       TODO